Episode - 4F14

 - Briefcase Full of Money

 - Construction Cat Calls: Discussed when Bob asks if his job will be leading the hooting.
-"Shake it, madam!
+"Oh yeah, shake it, madam!
 Capital knockers."

 - Description Cut: "Sideshow Bob is an unstoppable killing machine!"
 Cut to Bob singing Amazing Grace at the prison chapel.